Home » Adding Effects to Scenes

 5. Resize the effect to the desired size by clicking and dragging a corner or an edge.
 You may also change its orientation by clicking on the top node and use the mouse to rotate it.

-Note: The duration the effect is displayed depends on the default settings specified on the Movie Remixtab.
+Note: the duration the effect is displayed depends on the default settings specified on the Movie Remix tab.
 See Trimming Scenes and Editing Effects for information on editing its duration and other properties.

 Recording Audio